-- It should be realized that recontamination of the equipment may be an event-related phenomenon; however, as a practical matter one sets an expiration period of a fixed time assuming certain storage conditions.
+- It should be realized that recontamination of the equipment may be an event-related phenomenon; however, as a practical matter, one sets an expiration period of a fixed time assuming certain storage conditions.

-- In dealing with possible ways the equipment could be recontaminated, one should consider both endogenous sources (such as growth of microorganisms already within the equipment) as well as exogenous sources (such as entry of external contaminants into the equipment).
+- In dealing with possible ways the equipment could be recontaminated, one should consider both endogenous sources (such as the growth of microorganisms already within the equipment) as well as exogenous sources (such as entry of external contaminants into the equipment).

 Three important issues for the CEHT include: